Santystudio/studio-api-docs/README.md

 **Deliverables**: Interactive doc, endpoint breakdown, compliance notes
 **Impact**: Improved dev adoption and reduced integration errors

-## 🧠 Why This Repo Matters

-These samples aren’t just documentation—they’re **systems of understanding**.
 Each piece is built to reduce cognitive load, accelerate onboarding, and make the product feel premium.